Marryatville High School: Drama

 The Performing Arts Centre, named "The Forge", is able to showcase drama, dance and musical performances.
 For the official opening of the school's theatre in 2005, a production by drama students was presented to guests including then South Australian Premier Mike Rann and state member for Norwood Vini Ciccarello.
 When talking to the cast and crew after the opening show, Mr Rann exclaimed, "I've never seen anything this good, at either a High School, University or TAFE".
 The drama department performs year level performances for students in year 10, 11 and 12, as well as putting on a Fringe performance in term 1, that for the first time in 2018, included a class of dancers, led by Ms K Cornish.

-Languages

-Marryatville High not only has an international student program, but has a large influence on languages for students.
-All students in year 8 do a language for the year, one of the three, Chinese, French or Japanese, and are then given the choice to continue languages later during their high school life.
-The language staff include 2 Japanese teachers, 2 Chinese teachers, and 4 French teachers.

 Tennis

 Marryatville High School also has a strong tennis program for students who are chosen by the school when they are in years 6 and 7.
 Each year level contains an average of 7 tennis students.
 These students study tennis as a subject, with theoretical study, as well as practice lessons during, before and after school.
 The tennis program is taught by accredited coaches, and includes participation in many state and national competitions.